isfopo/tandem-trivia/README.md

 ## Acceptance Criteria

-- [ ] A user can view questions.
+- [x] A user can view questions.
-- [ ] Questions with their multiple choice options must be displayed one at a time.
-Questions should not repeat in a round.
+- [x] Questions with their multiple choice options must be displayed one at a time.
+- [x] Questions should not repeat in a round.
-- [ ] A user can select only 1 answer out of the 4 possible answers.
+- [x] A user can select only 1 answer out of the 4 possible answers.
-- [ ] The correct answer must be revealed after a user has submitted their answer A user can see the score they received at the end of the round
+- [x] The correct answer must be revealed after a user has submitted their answer.
+- [x] A user can see the score they received at the end of the round.

 [Link to design](https://xd.adobe.com/view/73d9926c-f658-435e-ab86-3d81a3d43a09-268a/)